 Having the right gear, the right knowledge, and proper tools to be safe, have fun, and enjoy the experience is essential to experiencing the Zen of hiking.
 You don’t need the best gear.
 You don’t need the lightest equipment.
 You need the essentials and desire.

-Hiking 101 is about learning the essentials and increasing your confidence and hiking skills.
+Hiking 101 is about learning the essentials, increasing your confidence, and hiking skills.
 Have fun and safe trails!

 PS, we love community feedback.
 Leave a comment below with your beginner hiking tips, and we’ll keep this hiking 101 guide updated!